Policy

 accidents due to inadequate or improper maintenance.

-the needed information by telephone and/or mail, document in claim notes, and
+needed information by telephone and/or mail;

-set a 7-day work item.
+work item.

-b.
-If updated
+3. If updated

-the documents in the imaging system;
+documents in the imaging system;

-claim notes documenting the information received;
+notes documenting the information received;

-iii.
-Email the Subrogation
+c.
+Email the Subrogation Department

-Department regarding the newly available information;
+regarding the newly available information;

-iv.
+d.
 Delete the

 subrogation task from the worklist.

-review of the claim, claims services staff shall:
+the claim, claims services staff will:

 a.
 Verify the